Skip to main content

 Project Aria Machine Perception Services

-To accelerate research with Project Aria, we provide several Spatial AI machine perception capabilities that form the foundation for the future Contextualized AI applications and analysis of the egocentric data.
-These capabilities are powered by a set of proprietary machine perception algorithms designed for Project Aria glasses and provide superior accuracy and robustness on recorded data compared to off-the-shelf open source algorithms.
+To accelerate research with Project Aria, we provide several Spatial AI machine perception capabilities that help form the foundation for future Contextualized AI applications and analysis of egocentric data.
+These capabilities are powered by a set of proprietary machine perception algorithms, designed for Project Aria glasses, that provide superior accuracy and robustness on Aria data compared to off-the-shelf open source algorithms.

-All MPS functionalities are offered as post-processing of VRS files via a cloud service.
-Use the Desktop App, to request derived data from any VRS file that contains necessary sensor's data.
+All Machine Perception Services (MPS) are offered as post-processing of VRS files via a cloud service.
+Use the MPS CLI or the Desktop App, to request derived data from any VRS file that contains necessary sensor data.

 Current MPS offerings

-The following MPS can be requested via the Aria Desktop app for data you've recorded with a Project Aria device, as long as the data has been recorded with a compatible Recording Profile.
-The Recording Profile Guide provides a quick list of compatible sensor profiles or go to Recording Profiles in Technical Specifications for more granular information about each profile.
+The following MPS can be requested, as long as the data has been recorded with a compatible Recording Profile.
+The Recording Profile Guide provides a quick list of compatible sensor profile,s or go to Recording Profiles in Technical Specifications for more granular information about each profile.

 6DoF trajectory

-• Open loop trajectory that is a local odometry estimation from visual-inertial odometry (VIO)
+• Open loop trajectory - local odometry estimation from visual-inertial odometry (VIO)

-• Closed loop trajectory that is created via batch optimization, using multi-sensors' input (SLAM, IMU, barometer, Wi-Fi and GPS), fully optimized and providing poses in a consistent frame of reference.
+• Closed loop trajectory - created via batch optimization, using multi-sensors' input (SLAM, IMU, barometer, Wi-Fi and GPS), fully optimized and provides poses in a consistent frame of reference.

 Semi-dense point cloud